top of page

 Competitions

-AMB was placed second in two national competitions, in Genoa in 1936 and in Florence/Firenze in 1937.
-In May 1938, at the age of eighteen, Michelangeli began his international career by entering the Ysaÿe International Festival in Brussels, Belgium, where he finished seventh.
+Michelangeli was placed second in two national competitions, in Genoa in 1936 and in Florence/Firenze in 1937.
+In May 1938, at the age of eighteen, he began his international career by entering the Ysaÿe International Festival in Brussels, Belgium, where he finished seventh.
+(It was originally called the Eugène Ysaÿe Competition but adopted its current name in 1951 to honour Queen Elisabeth)

 'As always happens in these cases, since the superiority of the twenty-two-year-old Gilels could not be disputed, the other positions were contested.
 Many critics believed that the eighteen-year-old Benedetti Michelangeli had been penalised, and it was even insinuated that the Italian juror Carlo Zecchi had given his compatriot a very low score (jealousy of the rising star?)
-The second-place finalist, the English woman Moura Lympany, recounted that Benedetti Michelangeli had encountered serious difficulties with the Piano Concerto No. 1 by Jean Absil, unpublished, which the 12 finalists had to perform after two weeks of study.
+The second-place finalist, the English woman Moura Lympany, recounted that Benedetti Michelangeli had encountered serious difficulties with the Piano Concerto No. 1 Op.30 by Jean Absil, unpublished, lasting about 14 minutes and "exceptionally compact", which the 12 finalists had to perform after two weeks of study [*but see below].
 Arthur Rubinstein, who was part of the jury, says simply that "Arturo Benedetti Michelangeli, the famous Italian artist, gave an unsatisfactory performance at the time, although he already showed that he possessed an impeccable technique"' (Piero Rattolino)

 In the final on 29 May, 1938), ABM played:

-A year later, he won the first prize in the Geneva International Music Competition, where he was acclaimed as "a new Liszt" by pianist Alfred Cortot, a member of the judging panel, which was presided over by Ignacy Jan Paderewski.
+A year later, in 1939 (the year of its foundation) Michelangeli won first prize in the Concours de Genève/Geneva International Music Competition, where he was acclaimed as "a new Liszt" by pianist Alfred Cortot, a member of the judging panel, which was presided over by Ignacy Jan Paderewski.

 8 July, 1939: Geneva Conservatory [?], Geneva, Switzerland.
 The Winner’s Concert was broadcast on radio.